Neat-Lang/neat/doc/sphinx/manual.rst

         }
     }

 Here, `T` is the "template parameter".
+Multiple template parameters can be used.

 The symbol in the template must be *eponymous*, ie. have the same name as the template.
 To call it, instantiate the template: `max!int(2, 3)` or `max!float(2.5, 3)`.
 Here, `max!int` is "the function `max`